surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.14.1-rc.1 =
+= 15.14.1 =

-(2023/06/19) Added a notice to suggest activating the WPSSO CMCF and MRP add-ons if the WooCommerce plugin is active.
+(2023/06/19) Added a notice to suggest activating the WPSSO CMCF and MRP add-ons if WooCommerce is active.

 = 15.14.0 =